 How to Smoke a Prime Rib?

 Target the ambient cooking temperature at 250 degrees F, and use a fruit wood or oak.
-Mesquite and Hickory are fine too, it just adds a lot more distinct smokiness to the meat, and for Prime Rib, we really want the smoke as an ingredient, not the predominant flavor.
+Mesquite and Hickory are fine too, it just adds a lot more distinct smokiness to the meat, and for smoked Prime Rib, we really want the smoke as an ingredient, not the predominant flavor.

 If using a pellet grill or offset, consider using a water pan.
 We find they tend to need additional humidity in the cooker.